simonheb/ritest/README.md

  - https://raw.githubusercontent.com/simonheb/ritest/master/ritest.sthlp

 ## Citation
+`ritest` is not an offical State command.
+It is a piece of software I wrote and made freely available to the community.
+Please cite:
 Heß, Simon, "Randomization inference with Stata: A guide and software" *Stata Journal* 17(3) pp. 630-651. [[cite](https://raw.githubusercontent.com/simonheb/ritest/master/ritest.bib)]

 ## Bugs